revvy02/MockNetwork/README.md

 Firing a remote will queue the request on the receiving side until a handler is set or a connection is made

 *Mutates Instance Keys in Tables*\
-Passing a table that has an instances as keys will result in the keys being converted to strings
+Passing a table that has instances as keys will result in the keys being converted to strings

+*Mutates Table Keys in Tables*\
+Passing a table that has tables as keys will result in the table being converted to a string with its memory address

+*Erroring with Cyclic Table Values*\
+Passing a table that has cyclic references as values will result in an error, preventing the data being sent to the server or client

 ## Examples
 *Using the Server class*\